Interested in becoming an Appraiser?

 Completed Application and Equal Opportunity forms must be returned by email to Joyce.McCrae@nes.scot.nhs.uk.
 You must have your Appraisal Lead's approval prior to applying.

 The Pre-course Documentation page lists all the pre-course material required, if a place on a course has been allocated to you.

-For doctors in Secondary Care, you will be recommended to the training courses by your Clinical Lead or Line Manager.
-You are required to ensure that your line manager and/or Appraisal Lead is aware of your interest before submitting your application forms.
+For doctors in Secondary Care, you are required to ensure that your line manager and/or Appraisal Lead is aware of your interest and supports your application before submitting your application forms.

 The New Appraiser Training Course is assessed.
 On completion of the course you and your Medical Director / Appraisal Lead will be informed of the outcome.